 The retinal veins run alongside retinal arteries, sharing a common fibrous sheath at crossings.
 When an artery is stiff and thickened from years of hypertension or atherosclerosis, it compresses the adjacent vein at these crossing points.
 The compressed vein develops turbulent flow, clotting, and eventually occlusion.
 This is why the risk factors for RVO are almost identical to those for heart attack and stroke: high blood pressure, diabetes, high cholesterol, smoking, and cardiovascular disease.
 An RVO is a vascular event.
 In the eye, yes, but driven by the same underlying process as a heart attack or stroke.

 In younger patients, particularly those under 50 with no obvious cardiovascular risk factors, a blood clotting disorder or inflammatory condition should be considered.
 Conditions such as antiphospholipid syndrome, hyperhomocysteinaemia, and inflammatory diseases including uveitis can cause RVO without the typical vascular risk profile.
-A haematological screen is appropriate in atypical presentations.
+A hematological screen is appropriate in atypical presentations.

 How Vision Is Lost: Macular Edema